-The Financial Markets Authority enforces securities, financial reporting, and company law as they apply to financial services and securities markets.
+The Financial Markets Authority enforces securities, financial reporting, and company law as they apply to financial services and markets.

 Efficient financial markets are critical to achieving economic and social goals.
 They ensure investment finance reaches productive firms - helping them to grow, and create employment and wealth.
 Efficient financial markets also offer investors the opportunity to create diversified portfolios that can achieve their personal financial goals, including a comfortable retirement.